LetMeR00t/TA-thehive-cortex/README.md

 - **Unique ID field**: the unique reference for this alert.
 If a field name is provided, it is used to group results rows in several alerts - default is SPK+now()
 - **Type**: type of alert (default is "alert")
 - **Case Template**: Case template to use by default when importing alert into a case
-- **Scope**: a swithc to include all fields from result set (as type "other") or only field names listed in lookup table "thehive_datatypes.csv"
+- **Scope**: a switch to include all fields from result set (as type "other") or only field names listed in lookup table "thehive_datatypes.csv"
 - **Description**: Description for this new alert

 The search will retrieve the results from SID and create the new alert.
 You can check the new alert in TheHive Alert History